 SWOT analysis or a SWOT matrix is a framework and tool for analyzing the internal and external situations of an organization, a particular business strategy or directions and decisions, a product or a brand, or a specific project or activity, among others.

-Advantages of SWOT analysis
+Advantages of SWOT Analysis

-1. Factor identification
+1. Factor Identification

 Using the SWOT framework essentially stimulates critical and reflective thinking.
 This allows an organization or individuals to understand and appreciate where and how they currently stand.
 This framework also helps in assessing core competencies and deficiencies.
+An organization can also use it to define and set goals and objectives or determine issues or problems.

-2. Wide application
+2. Wide Application

 3. Simplicity

-4. Expandability and integration
+4. Expandability and Integration

-Disadvantages of SWOT analysis
+Disadvantages of SWOT Analysis

-1. Prone to ambiguity
+1. Prone to Ambiguity

 A key disadvantage of SWOT analysis is its susceptibility to ambiguity.
 Performing a SWOT generates a long list of strengths, weaknesses, threats, and opportunities relevant to the object being analyzed.
 However, the entire framework does not provide any mechanism for ranking the items within the list or determining which of the identified factors have more weight.